MattCSmith/Project-365/README.md

 ## Day 19
 The twitter bot I have been working on picks up a lot of irrelevant content and spam.
 Spent some time looking into the Sentiment npm package, which is pretty cool.
 But it wasn't really build to solve the problem I was facing, so I build a basic version of Sentiment that fit my needs.

+## Day 20
+Worked on a couple of methods to reduce the spam collected by the twitter bot.
+Unfortunately nothing seems to be perfect.

+## Day 21
+Worked on the Twitter bots logging system, logging sample Tweets ready for analysis to help improve the filtering process.

+# Day 22
+Today I worked on a dummy implementation of One Time Password authentication.
+Authentication is often something that comes up in projects I get involved with, so I thought it would be worth investing sometime figuring different auth types.